Overview

 to and does not vote proxies on behalf of advisory clients.
 Clients retain the responsibility for

-receiving and voting proxies for any and all securities maintained in client portfolios OR that task is
+receiving and voting proxies for any and all securities maintained in client portfolios unless that task

-given to the Money Manager or Investment client’s assets are invested with in a separate agreement.
+is given to the Money Manager or Investment client’s assets are invested with in a separate

-Legacy Capital Group California can provide advice to clients regarding the clients’ voting of
+agreement.
+Legacy Capital Group California can provide advice to clients regarding the clients’

 Item 18 – Financial Information